Contact the OSU Testing Center:

 Since the OSU Math Placement Exam does not contain calculus questions, it cannot be used for placement into any course above MATH 2144 (Calculus I).
 Enrollment in courses above this level is based on meeting course prerequisite requirements.
 Students who anticipate earning AP credit for Calculus I should still take the OSU Math Placement Exam in case their AP score does not meet OSU's minimum AP credit requirements and to identify areas of strength and weakness that can be improved before starting class.

 OSU requires the completion of a remedial/developmental math course (UNIV 0123 at OSU or equivalent) when:

 *The PGI (Predicted Grade Index) coefficient represents a student's predicted grade in selected entry-level courses.
 Predictions are based on formulas using high school GPA, high school core curriculum grades, and highest ACT subscores.

 OSRHE policy further requires that the student must satisfactorily complete the required remedial/developmental math course within the first 24 hours of college-level coursework at OSU (excluding repeats, pass/fail and 0-level courses).
 A student who does not remediate the deficiency during this time period must attend another institution until the work is completed.

 Students may also satisfy the math remediation by:

-Students who clear mathematics remediation must still earn the required placement score on the OSU Math Placement Exam or have credit in the appropriate prerequisite course in order to enroll in the courses listed above.
+Students who clear mathematics remediation must still earn the required placement score on the OSU Math Placement Exam or have earned credit in the appropriate prerequisite course in order to enroll in an OSU math course.